-Facilitating pathways for youth, mature aged, people with a disability, the long term unemployed and those wanting to return to the workforce, to build required skills and move into available employment opportunities.
+Facilitating pathways for youth, mature age people, people with a disability, the long term unemployed and those wanting to return to the workforce, to build required skills and move into available employment opportunities.

-- We are facilitating engagement and connection between stakeholders, including but not limited to, Employment Service Providers, industry representatives, training providers, business owners and Training Services NSW across the Employment Region to support labour shortages. - Identifying industries and roles experiencing skills shortages/recruitment difficulties and the core entry level skills required for those roles. - Collaborating with RTOs, Employment Service Providers and government partnerships to develop targeted pre-employment training and work placements to support sustainable employment. - Promoting apprenticeships and traineeships as a key employment strategy to grow a skilled workforce. - Collaborating with Employment Service Providers to develop work ready skills for the long term unemployed. - Promote initiatives to support individuals to relocate, where appropriate, to take up employment opportunities.
+- Facilitating engagement and connection between stakeholders, including but not limited to, providers, industry representatives, training providers, business owners and Training Services NSW across the Central West Employment Region to support labour shortages. - Identifying industries and roles experiencing skills shortages/recruitment difficulties and the core entry level skills required for those roles. - Collaborating with RTOs, community organisations and SEE Program providers to develop and deliver foundation skills training, including digital skills training, across the region. - Collaborating with RTOs, providers and government partnerships to develop targeted pre-employment training and work placements to support sustainable employment. - Promoting apprenticeships and traineeships as a key employment strategy to grow a skilled workforce. - Collaborating with providers to develop work ready skills for the long term unemployed.